essandess/easylist-pac-privoxy/README.md

 * Works for any mobile or desktop device on your LAN.
 * Works with an upstream proxy if specified in the `proxy.pac` file.
-* Individual control and customization of the `proxy.pac` file and filter rules.
+* Individual update control and customization of the `proxy.pac` file and filter rules.
 * Possible internet access if port 80 exposed outside the LAN firewall.

 ***Disadvantages***